Regarding Neil Gaiman’s Association With Dead Boy Detectives

 Gaiman’s Involvement

-Throughout the production of the Dead Boy Detectives, Gaiman has admitted to writing very few scenes.
-Although he is credited as an executive producer, Gaiman has admitted several times on his tumblr account that Dead Boy Detectives is strictly Steve Yockey and Beth Schwartz’s show.
+Throughout the production of Dead Boy Detectives, Gaiman has been clear that his contribution on the series was minimal.
+Although he is credited as an executive producer, the title is notoriously ambiguous in Hollywood circles, with executive producers sometimes having extremely low involvement.
+Immediately after the show’s launch, Gaiman repeatedly set the record straight on his Tumblr account, noting that Dead Boy Detectives is strictly Steve Yockey and Beth Schwartz’s show.

-Steve Yockey was the one to approach Warner Bros and DC about creating a Dead Boy Detectives show, and bought the rights to the show himself.
-In terms of copyright holdings, the show is entirely owned by Warner Bros, while Yockey is employed with a deal that started in 2022.
+Yockey is the one who approached Warner Bros and DC about creating a Dead Boy Detectives show and bought the rights to the series.
+Gaiman holds no rights to the characters or title Dead Boy Detectives.
+The show is entirely owned by Warner Bros, with Yockey an employee, according to a deal that began in 2022.

-In conclusion, Gaiman’s involvement with Dead Boy Detectives as a whole has always been very minimal, which Gaiman himself has admitted.
-Many articles have incorrectly stated that Gaiman’s involvement had an effect on the show’s cancellation, despite many members of the crew insinuating that the view count was the culprit in Dead Boy Detectives’ early demise.
+In conclusion, Gaiman’s involvement with Dead Boy Detectives as a whole has always been minimal, which Gaiman has admitted on multiple occasions.
+Many articles have incorrectly speculated that Gaiman’s involvement had an effect on the show’s cancellation, but interviews with the cast and crew confirm that Dead Boy Detectives’ early demise was the result of watch numbers.
+It had nothing to do with the Gaiman scandal.

-Neil Gaiman discussing his involvement in Dead Boy Detectives.
+Neil Gaiman discussing his lack of involvement in Dead Boy Detectives.

 Gaiman’s Written Scene Involvement Breakdown